BFisch14/envelope-game/README.md

 The Envelope Game is a simple demonstration that shows the benefits of continuous flow delivery over a traditional large-batch delivery
 - Six players are divided into two Teams (Flow & Batch)
 - One player from each Team is assigned to one of the following roles: Product/Planning, Development, or Quality Assurance
-- Both teams will be given the task of using teamwork to move along the envelopes through the team into delivery of the   envelopes to the customer.
+- Both teams will be given the task of using teamwork to move along the envelopes through the team into delivery of the   envelopes to the customer
 - Each person on the batch team will be designated to work with ten envelopes at a time before handing off to the next partner in their team.
 - The Flow Team will have the luxury of passing on the envelopes to their team-mates right after finishing work on one envelope.